AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 Policies
 ------------
-After creating app domains, you then create policies to define the access control to apply on the traffic between those app domains.
-In the above workload isolation use case, all traffic (i.e., ports and protocols) between the shopping cart application and the logging servers must be blocked (Denied).
+After creating app domains, you create policies to define the access control to apply on the traffic between those app domains.
+In the above workload isolation use case, all traffic (i.e., ports and protocols) between the ShoppingCart application and the Product Logging app must be blocked (Denied).
 You can decide which policies to enforce, and if you want to log the actions related a policy so that the information is available in FlowIQ.
 These policies are enforced (if enabled) on your Spoke gateways, and are executed against the Spoke gateways in the order that they are shown in the policy list.

 Prerequisites
 -----------------